ns96/TFT_R2R_Remote/README.md

 # TFT_R2R_Remote

-A Bluetooth Remote Based on the Lilygo TTGO ESP32 Display Board For A Teac X10R Reel to Reel
+A Bluetooth Remote Based on the Lilygo TTGO ESP32 Display Board For A Teac X10R and X7R Reel to Reel Tap Decks

 ## Introduction